 - Revamp your e-communication strategy to make sure your supporters stay on track with fundraising.

-Loved hearing from Marcie and wondering how she can help craft and manage a stellar virtual fundraising event for your organization?
+Wondering how we can help craft and manage a stellar virtual fundraising event for your organization?